 Backtrack up First Street and turn Right on Coliseum Street...

-The Seven Sisters - 2329 through 2305 Coliseum Street - There are actually 8 of them.
-Historical shotgun houses that were built on speculation.
+The Seven Sisters—2329 through 2305 Coliseum Street—There are actually eight of them.
+They are historical shotgun houses that were built on speculation.

 Backtrack up Coliseum...